Public Dashboard List

 |

 Grades TK-12 - Chronically absent students are students who miss more than 10% of school days.
 The Chronic Absence dashboard shows 4 years of data for students who have satisfactory attendance, or are at risk, moderately or severely chronically absent.
+Grades TK-12 - Suspensions in this case refer to out-of-school suspensions, not on-campus suspensions or office referrals that do not result in removing a student from school.
+This dashboard also includes information on the average and total number of days suspended. |

 |